michael-reisch/EndGame-spreadsheet-exercise/README.md

    object (note: this would be lost when you refresh the page).
 4. (done) Have a refresh button that redraws the grid (without refreshing the page) and inserts data into cells where you've saved it.
-   -Took me approximately 6 hours to get to this point.
 5. Add support for some basic formulas.
 For example if you enter "=A1+A2" into A3 it should calculate the sum of these two cells and display the result in A3.
 Updating A1 would update A3.